orion-rs/orion/README.md

 ```

 ### Tests and Fuzzing
-The [wiki](https://github.com/orion-rs/orion/wiki/Testing-suite) has details on how orion is tested.
+The [wiki](https://github.com/orion-rs/orion/wiki/Testing-suite) has details on how Orion is tested.
 To run all tests:
 ```
 cargo test
 ```